Epithelioid Mesothelioma

 Subtypes of Epithelial Mesothelioma Cells

 Several rare subtypes of epithelioid mesothelioma exist.
-Doctors must use great care to distinguish these subtypes, as they can significantly affect your overall prognosis (health outlook).
+Doctors must use great care to distinguish these subtypes, as they can significantly affect your overall prognosis.

 Epithelioid mesothelioma subtypes include:

-• Adenomatoid mesothelioma: Accounting for around 5% of pleural mesothelioma cases, this type is often mistaken for benign (noncancerous) adenomatoid cells, according to a 2022 report published in the Journal of Medical Case Reports.
-Its cells develop in a lace-like pattern.
+• Adenomatoid mesothelioma: Accounting for around 5% of pleural mesothelioma cases, it is often mistaken for benign (noncancerous) cells, according to a 2022 report published in the Journal of Medical Case Reports.
+These cells develop in a lace-like pattern.

 • Deciduoid mesothelioma: This accounts for fewer than 5% of mesothelioma cases.
-Like cystic mesothelioma, it’s more common in cases of peritoneal mesothelioma.
+It’s more common in cases of peritoneal mesothelioma.
 Patients have a poor prognosis, with a 1-year mortality (death) rate of 68%.

-• Small cell mesothelioma: Cases of small cell mesothelioma look similar to small cell lung cancer when viewed under a microscope.
-Its overall prognosis is poor, with patients living just over 8 months, according to a 2020 Translational Lung Cancer Research report.
+• Small cell mesothelioma: Cases look similar to small cell lung cancer when viewed under a microscope.
+Prognosis is poor, with patients living around 8 months on average, according to a Translational Lung Cancer Research report.

 • Solid mesothelioma: These mesothelioma cells grow in nests or sheets.
-This subtype has a more favorable prognosis than many of the others.
-The average survival time is just under 2 years, as noted by a Histopathology study published in 2020.
+This subtype has a more favorable prognosis than many others.
+The average survival time is just under 2 years, as noted by a Histopathology study.

 • Tubulopapillary mesothelioma: These cells are shaped like cubes that arrange themselves near cones of connective tissues.
 The Histopathology study mentioned above found that patients with this subtype live for 1 year on average.

 • Well-differentiated papillary mesothelioma: This subtype is more common in cases of peritoneal and testicular mesothelioma.
-Many cases are benign with some being cancerous.
+Most cases are benign.

 Doctors will make sure to properly determine your epithelioid mesothelioma cancer subtype and develop a treatment plan that best suits your case.